Looking for something?

 • have them release and relax, ask them how they feel

-This exercise helps kids to recognise how their body is feeling in a tense and a calm state.
+This exercise helps kids to recognise how their body is feeling in a tense and in a calm state.

 Visualization and guided imagery

 This is a relaxation technique that is used to promote positive mental images.
 You can find guided imagery scripts online.
 Start by having your child close their eyes, while seated or lying down.
-Slowly read the script and have them visualise the image in their minds, then have them draw a picture of that place and keep it in their desk or at home as a reference to a calm place for them.
+Slowly read the script and have them visualise the image in their minds.
+Then have them draw a picture of that place and keep it in their desk or at home as a reference to a calm place for them.

 Take a walk

 Being outside and taking a walk is a great way for your child to be present in the moment.
 Point out the different sounds heard from birds chirping to leaves rustling.
 Notice the smell of the fresh cut grass or flowers.
 Feel the different textures of sand and rocks.
 Notice the sun, wind and clouds.
 Bring a blanket and lay on the grass, look up at the trees, look at the clouds.
-Walk over to a pound and listen for frogs, look for fish and throw rocks in to make a splash.
+Walk over to a pond and listen for frogs, look for fish and throw rocks in to make a splash.

 Stretching and yoga

-Taking deep breaths and stretching can be a very calming and teaches you to be aware of how your body is feeling.
+Taking deep breaths and stretching can be very calming and teaches you to be aware of how your body is feeling.
 Turn the lights down, put on relaxing music and help guide your child through bedtime relaxation stretches for children.

 Mindfulness for Kids YouTube Videos – The OT Toolbox